CardinalApps/cardinal-forms/README.md

 *To see cardinal-forms in action, check out the [Cardinal apps](https://cardinalapps.xyz).*

-cardinal-forms is a dependency-free ES6 JavaScript package for working with the forms in the Cardinal apps.
+cardinal-forms is an ES6 JavaScript package for working with the forms in the Cardinal apps.

 It takes basic HTML and turns it into complex form markup.
 It is designed to work with all types of basic form inputs, and has special methods for working